 With well-defined target audiences and messaging, companies can determine which reporters, media outlets and industry influencers to target.

 While it’s good to have a broad media list that includes the outlets and resources your prospects rely on.
 It’s critical to only target relevant reporters, analysts, and bloggers who will be interested in your new product.

 Advertising delivers a marketing message that comes directly from your company.

-For this reason, it doesn’t instill the same degree of trust among consumers as a genuine recommendation from an impartial human being.
+For this reason, it doesn’t instil the same degree of trust among consumers as a genuine recommendation from an impartial human being.